Gonostomatidae: Description

 Bristlemouths are extremely small, measuring on average 7.5 cm.
 Bristlemouths have elongated bodies, small eyes, short snouts, large mouths, and large jaws.
 The position of the dorsal fin begins in line with the anal fin.
 The difference between bristlemouths species is found in the intensity of their pigmentation and photophore size.
 For the majority of the species, the morphology remains the same.

 Bristlemouths are mostly dark in pigmentation but at times can display translucently.
 Bristlemouths contain a pineal organ which functions to detect slow changing ambient light.
-This allows the Bristlemouth to have control over its circadian clock and seasonal behavior.
+This allows the bristlemouth to have control over its circadian clock and seasonal behavior.

+Bristlemouths are light emitting fish.
+Bristlemouths rely on their bioluminescence for different outcomes.
+Some rely on it to find prey while others use it to avoid predation.
+However, the most common way that their bioluminescence is used is as a mating signal between these fish, in the same way humans may "dance or wear bright colors at the nightclub."
+(To attract a partner).